 Some people are concerned about eating pasta, fearing it is not a healthy choice.
 There’s nothing wrong with enjoying pasta.
 Sometimes we may consume a large portion of this tasty food which is why I recommend pairing all pasta dishes with lots of veggies and a source of protein and healthy fat to fill you up and keep you full.

 This vegan Greek pasta salad is far from a heaping plate of pasta on its own.
 Besides, pasta is a good source of iron and B-vitamins.
-If you choose a whole wheat options you will also get a good serving of fibre in!
+If you choose a whole wheat options you will also get a good serving of fiber in!

 Increase the Nutritional Content of Vegan Greek Pasta Salad Recipe